monopole/snt/basics/buildAServer.md

 influenced by flags and shell env variables.

-Additionally, to demo rollouts and rollbacks, there will be multiple versions of the binary - the version will also appear on the served web page.
+Additionally, to demo rollouts and rollbacks, there will be multiple versions of the binary.
+The version will also appear on the served web page.